weskeiser/Game-Assignment/README.md

 As required in the alternative approach outline the same functionality is still present.
 However with a few reasoned [modifications](https://github.com/weskeiser/Game-Assignment#task-modifications).

+---

+## GUI

-The last couple of days of the assignment I decided to rush making a GUI for the game.
+The last couple of days of the assignment I rushed a GUI for the game.
 It is unfinished and I have not had time to document it.
 It is however very amusing, and you can try it by running a debug session.
 The code is under /Swing.

 Move around: `WASD` keys.